robinhood-suite/robinhood4/doc/man/source/rbh-gc.rst

 **-s, --sync-time** *SYNC_TIME*
     Only consider for deletion entries with a sync_time lesser than `SYNC_TIME`.

+**--check** *CMD*
+    Specify the command to use to verify if an entry should be deleted from the mirror backend.
+The command needs to receive as its last argument the entry path, and returns 0 if the entry must be deleted.

 **-v, --verbose**
     Display the request sent by the backend to the underlying storage system.